albertoacerbi/website/content/publication/2017_cog_emo/index.md

 summary: ""

 tags:
+# - digital media and cultural evolution
+- cultural evolution and cultural attraction
+- Quantitative analysis of large scale cultural data
-- cultural evolution
+# - individual-based models of cultural evolution
-- evolutionary psychology
-- text mining
-- fiction
-- emotions

 title: "Birth of the cool: a two-centuries decline in emotional expression in Anglophone fiction"
 url_code: ""